-Mr. Hanks claimed NIPSCO's 2023 portfolio analysis Portfolio Analysis included artificially inflated costs for new peaking capacity and that the results of the All-Source RFP and EPC RFP were both inappropriately combined and restricted in terms of technology and configuration.
-However, NIPSCO's evidence demonstrated that (1)We find that the All-Source RFP and EPC RFP were separate and distinct events utilizing different criteria-such.
-Additionally, we take well Mr. Hanks' point that any comparison of the resulting costs from bidders is inappropriate, (2), as discussed at length above, the EPC RFP did not restrict unduly restricted the technology and configurations that could be proposed by bidders, and required a dispatchable, blackstart capable resource at the Schahfer site with several other performance criteria, and (3) thermal resources were offered in response to NIPSCO's separate All Source RFP but those resources did not provide the local capacity, dispatchability, and blackstart requirements of the EPC RFP.
+Mr. Hanks claimed NIPSCO's 2023 portfolio analysis included artificially inflated costs for new peaking capacity and that the results of the All-Source RFP and EPC RFP were both inappropriately combined and restricted in terms of technology and configuration.
+However, NIPSCO's evidence demonstrated that (1) the All-Source RFP and EPC RFP were separate and distinct events utilizing different criteria such that any comparison of the resulting costs from bidders is inappropriate, (2) as discussed at length above, the EPC RFP did not restrict the technology and configurations that could be proposed by bidders, and required a dispatchable, blackstart-capable resource at the Schahfer site with several other performance criteria, and (3) thermal resources were offered in response to NIPSCO's separate All-Source RFP but those resources did not provide the local capacity, dispatchability, and blackstart requirements of the EPC RFP.

-Mr. Hanks also suggested NIPSCO's 2023 portfolio analysis Portfolio Analysis understated the costs of the CT Project by excluding indirect costs.
-Mr. Augustine explained that the purpose of the portfolio and revenue requirement modeling done in the 2023 portfolio analysis Portfolio Analysis is primarily to compare costs of resource options such that excluding indirect costs provides a direct cost comparison.
+Mr. Hanks also suggested NIPSCO's 2023 portfolio analysis understated the costs of the CT Project by excluding indirect costs.
+Mr. Augustine explained that the purpose of the portfolio and revenue requirement modeling done in the 2023 portfolio analysis is primarily to compare costs of resource options such that excluding indirect costs provides a direct cost comparison.
 Pet.
 Ex.
-7-R at 11-12-; Pet.
-Ex.
-7 at 39-40.
-In response to CAC discovery that was stipulated into the record, NIPSCO explained asserted that, in other prior modeling done on NIPSCO's behalf, including the 2018 and 2021 IRPs and the various CPCN applications referenced on p.
+7-R at 11-12.
+In response to CAC discovery that was stipulated into the record, NIPSCO explained that, in other prior modeling done on NIPSCO's behalf, including the 2018 and 2021 IRPs and the various CPCN applications referenced on p.
 3 of Mr. Augustine's direct testimony, capital cost assumptions for new resources were developed from bids received by third-party developers of assets for sale to NIPSCO via Build Transfer Agreements that included only direct costs.
 Jt.
 Ex.
-6. Indirect costs are company specific, and we agree that their inclusion would skew the results of any project cost comparison; therefore, excluding them is NIPSCO-CAC Ex.
-6 at 38.
-While that may be, the practice of excluding indirect costs from a comparison among resource options strikes us as moving the analysis further away from an applesto-apples comparison.
-For NIPSCO's self-build proposal, indirect costs amount to around 13% of the total construction cost.
-Pet.
-Ex.
-5, Att.
-5-A. Indirect costs may be a smaller share of other resource acquisition models.
-Where the self-build option is directly at issue, excluding the company-specific indirect costs associated with NIPSCO's self-build option and with other resource options would skew the results of any project cost comparison; therefore, we agree with Mr. Hanks that excluding indirect costs, as NIPSCO did in the Portfolio Analysis, is not a reasonable approach to weighing resource options.
+6. Indirect costs are company-specific, and we agree that their inclusion would skew the results of any project cost comparison; therefore, excluding them is a reasonable approach to weighing resource options.

-Ms. Sommer did not deny that NIPSCO's Flexible Resource Analysis evaluated potential market exposure, but she alleged observed (p.
+Ms. Sommer did not deny that NIPSCO's Flexible Resource Analysis evaluated potential market exposure, but she alleged (p.
 20) that the Flexible Resource Analysis did not quantify the cost of NIPSCO's potential market price risk exposure or compare the costs of resources that could reduce its load exposure.
 Mr. Augustine conceded that the Flexible Resource Analysis (Attachment 7-R-A) was not an economic assessment, but that the Analysis evaluated the magnitude, frequency, and duration of the expected timing of market exposure events of longer than four hours, which is a key metric supporting the need for dispatchable capacity with duration longer than 4-hour lithium ion battery storage resources can provide.
 NIPSCO's Flexible Resource Analysis illustrated that market exposure events were projected to be concentrated in the late evening, overnight, and early morning hours, particularly in the fall months that align with MISO's own expectations of when tight hours and system-wide loss of load events are likely to occur.
-These NIPSCO advanced the bare assertion that such periods of time coincide with high market prices and high economic costs for NIPSCO - and potentially, its customers - if NIPSCO's portfolio lacks available resources.
-The key outcomes of NIPSCO's Flexible Resource Analysis support the fact that additions of long-duration dispatchable capacity like the CT Project will improve reliability and reduce market exposure cost risk for customers something-but NIPSCO never quantified the economic risk of such exposure, to allow stakeholders or this Commission to understand how serious that problem is Ms. Sommer did not challenge.
-Dispatchable thermal generation is currently the only resource that provides the kind of long duration capacity NIPSCO's largely renewable portfolio requires; we do not require a specific analysis to prove out, by exactly how much, thermal generation will meet this need at a lower cost than alternatives.
+These periods of time coincide with high market prices and high economic costs for NIPSCO - and potentially, its customers - if NIPSCO's portfolio lacks available resources.
+The key outcomes of NIPSCO's Flexible Resource Analysis support the fact that additions of long-duration dispatchable capacity like the CT Project will improve reliability and reduce market exposure cost risk for customers-something Ms. Sommer did not challenge.
+Dispatchable thermal generation is currently the only resource that provides the kind of long-duration capacity NIPSCO's largely renewable portfolio requires; we do not require a specific analysis to prove out, by exactly how much, thermal generation will meet this need at a lower cost than alternatives.